 The Void (2016) - Review

 The Void is a movie that I’ve been meaning to watch since it was released.
 For one reason or another, I didn’t have the time or motivation to sit down and watch it, despite the fact that I knew (from the title alone) it would be along the lines of the Lovecraft horror that I enjoy.
-It should come as no surprise that I enjoyed the film overall, but my bias towards horror of this genre does not prevent me from acknowledging its various flaws.
+It should come as no surprise that I enjoyed the film overall, but my bias towards the horror of this genre does not prevent me from acknowledging its various flaws.

 Void1.png